Nitish5499/bookxchange/README.md

 ## To Override Deployment to AWS

-Go to [.github/workflows/ci-cd.yml](https://github.com/shreyas-sriram/bookxchange-server/blob/main/.github/workflows/ci-cd.yaml), change `if` in `CD Pipeline` job to add your working branch.
+Go to [.github/workflows/deployment.yaml](https://github.com/shreyas-sriram/bookxchange-server/blob/main/.github/workflows/deployment.yaml), change `branches` in `workflow_run` event to add your working branch.
 For example, if your working branch is `foo`, then modify as

 ```
-if: github.ref == 'refs/heads/foo'
+branches:
+  - foo
 ```

 ## Guidelines